Docs Menu

 To learn more, see Atlas Programmatic Access.

-The Atlas Administration API follows the principles of the REST architectural style to expose a number of internal resources which enable programmatic access to Atlas's features.
-To learn more, see Atlas Administration API Reference.
+The Atlas Administration API follows the principles of the REST architectural style to expose a number of internal resources which enable programmatic access to administrative features in Atlas.
+To learn more about the Atlas Administration API, see Atlas Administration API Reference.

 You can grant programmatic access to an organization or project using one of the two following authentication methods: